-Learn how to draw a great looking Night Sky with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Night Sky drawing.
+Learn how to draw a great looking Night Sky with easy drawing instructions and video tutorial.

 Pumbaa: "Hey, Timon, ever wonder what those sparkly dots are up there?"